Women’s Health Physiotherapy

 Regaining pre-pregnancy fitness and vitality is paramount to new mothers.
 Our physios tailor specific exercises to restore your posture and improve pelvic floor and abdominal strength.

 You can enjoy both one-on-one sessions with your physio or attend our physio-run Mums & Bubs classes, offering a safe and fun exercise experience that you can share with your baby.

 Returning to exercise after giving birth

 If you are pre or postnatal, your physio can provide extensive advice on returning to exercise.
 Specific attention will be given to the pelvic floor function and prevention of prolapse or incontinence symptoms that can arise when exercise is recommenced too soon or incorrectly.
-Your physiotherapist can also recommend you see one of our specialist qualified continence and pelvic floor physiotherapists if your symptoms require more specialised attention or advice.
+Your physiotherapist can also recommend you see one of our qualified continence and pelvic floor physiotherapists if your symptoms require more specialised attention or advice.